Subash Menon and the Vultures

 Eric is the Editor of Commsrisk.
 Look here for more about the history of Commsrisk and the role played by Eric.

-Eric is also the Chief Executive of the Risk & Assurance Group (RAG), a global association of professionals working in risk management and business assurance for communications providers.
+Eric is also the Chief Executive of the Risk & Assurance Group (RAG), an association of professionals working in risk management and business assurance for communications providers.
+RAG was founded in 2003 and Eric was appointed CEO in 2016.

 Previously Eric was Director of Risk Management for Qatar Telecom and he has worked with Cable & Wireless, T‑Mobile, Sky, Worldcom and other telcos.
 He was lead author of Revenue Assurance: Expert Opinions for Communications Providers, published by CRC Press.
-He is a qualified chartered accountant, with degrees in information systems, and in mathematics and philosophy.

-2. Eric,
+1. Eric,

 It’s always interesting to read how general business magazines interpret events in highly specialized markets like telecom.